Zach128/CPS3236-assignment-1-nbody-sim/README.md

 * `./nbody.out -f <path-to-file>` Runs the application using a given file as input.
 Results are output in the directors `res/out/` relative to the project.
 * `mpirun --map-by ppr:1:node ./nbody.out -f <path-to-file>` Run the application in a distributed memory environment.
 Runs one instance of the program per-node/host.
 Changing the number in `ppr:1:node` changes how many instances are run per-node/host.
+* `python3 body-viewer/main.py` Runs the output viewer program.
+An animated gif is produced once the input directory is provided and output in the `res` folder.

 ## How to debug the project.